 7. LiveAgent

-LiveAgent is ticketing system that offers one universal inbox for communication between customers and support teams across all channels.
+LiveAgent falls under the best ticketing systems list as it offers one universal inbox for communication between customers and support teams across all channels.

 It has features like integration and automation rules as well.